nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 5. Read through the [Fields Summary](#fields-summary) section to understand all the fields and their restrictions.

 [FAQ](#faq), [Known Issues](#known-issues) and [Glossary](#glossary) sections provide additional information that you may find useful.
-[Command Summary](#command-summary) provides a quick reference to all the commands available in CareerSync.
+[Command Summary](#command-summary) provides a quick reference to all the commands available and their formats in CareerSync.

 After that, you would be ready to use CareerSync to manage your internship applications!